tytydraco/yessleep/out/I_shouldve_just_logged_out_of_all_of_my_accounts.md

 &#x200B;

 I smile and shake my head, that app must've revealed something of curiosity and they're pursuing it like I am to them.
-I named them Jordan in my head since it was a unisex name and decided to check on them regularly.
+I named them Jordan in my head since it was a gender neutral name and decided to check on them regularly.

 &#x200B;